edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 ## Conclusion
 The purpose of this project was to develop a method for quickly understanding the diversity and landscape of breast cancer research.
 This was due to the "cold-start" problem: people without prior knowledge of the field or other subfields do not know which medical terms to begin researching.

-Topic Modeling provides a comprehensive set of medical terms, and allows us to observe distributions and trends among the subfields.
+I was new to the field of cancer research, and topic modeling provided a comprehensive set of medical terms and enabled me to observe the distribution and trends among possible subfields.

 In breast cancer research, I found that conventional treatment methods i.e. chemotherapy and hormonal therapy are mentioned far more frequently than any other topics.
 Triple Negative Breast Cancer is a topic that has emerged in the last two decades.